RealTest User Guide

 Parameters Section

 Parameters or optimization variables are defined in their own section of the script.
-They can be given any name and used by any strategy.

 The syntax for defining parameter variables is different from other script sections where the standard formula syntax is used.